[Attention runners] Avoid injuries and run stronger by improving your muscle tone with this guide

 As time went by, I fell in love with running .
 I dedicated myself to it because it helped me release stress and forget about problems.

-I gave up strength training (biggest mistake I've ever made in this field) and focused solely on running and increasing my distance.
+I abandoned strength training (the biggest mistake I've made in this field) and focused solely on running and increasing my distance.
 I thought, like many runners , that having muscles would make me slower and heavier.

-In hindsight, I wish I had done the research on how to run the right way to avoid injury.
-But I was young, I thought I was invincible, and I knew them all.
-I just ran daily or on weekends.
+In retrospect, I wish I had researched how to run the right way to avoid injury.
+But I was young, I thought I was invincible and I knew everything.
+I just ran every day or on the weekends.

-When I was a full-time intern to finish my nutrition degree, I didn't have much time to train.
-It was much easier for me to do shorter runs on weekdays and play weekend warrior, running a longer distance to offset my goal of running 16-20 miles per week, not knowing I was damaging my body.
+When I became a full-time intern to finish my nutrition degree, I didn't have much time to train.
+It was much easier for me to do shorter weekday runs and play weekend warrior, running a longer distance to offset my goal of running 10 to 20 miles a week, not knowing I was harming my body.

-With my tight schedule, I didn't make time to strengthen my muscles and protect my knees.
-I wish I had known that a simple 10-15 minute routine (before or between my runs), 2-3 times a week, would have saved me the hours and money I had to invest in physical therapy.
+With my busy schedule, I didn't make time to strengthen my muscles and protect my knees.
+I wish I had known that a simple 10-15 minute routine (before or between my runs), 2-3 times a week, would have saved me the hours and money I had to spend on physical therapy.
 What they say is true, you learn when it hurts your pocket and time.

-Over the years, I ended up with an injury known as "runner's knee."
+As the years went by, I ended up with an injury known as “runners knee.”
 It was the worst pain I have ever felt.
-Not even dancing as a professional or playing soccer made me suffer so much.
+Not even dancing professionally or playing soccer made me suffer so much.

-It cost me a race that I had planned months before.
-I had to take 2-4 months off to fully recover.
-I wasn't doing physical therapy yet, but I was wearing support sleeves on my left knee (where it all started).
+It cost me a race that I had planned months ago.
+I had to take 2 to 4 months off to fully recover.
+I wasn't doing physical therapy yet, but I was using support sleeves on my left knee (where it all started).

-Little by little, I began to incorporate resistance training to strengthen my muscles around the knees.
+Little by little, I began to incorporate resistance training to strengthen my muscles around my knees.

-Runners tend to have weak glutes and hamstrings.
-Unbeknownst to me, I was only targeting my quads with squats and leg extensions, when I needed to do a comprehensive workout that included all muscles equally, especially those not used when running.
+We runners tend to have weak glutes and hamstrings.
+As I did not know, I only focused on my quadriceps with squats and leg extensions, when what I should have been doing a comprehensive workout that included all the muscles equally, especially those that are not used when you run.

-I also suffered several injuries because I overtrained, not listening to my body screaming to give it time to rest and recover.
-It all ended in countless rehab sessions.
+I also suffered several injuries because I overtrained, without listening to my body screaming to give it time to rest and recover.
+It all ended in countless rehabilitation sessions.

 And I started taking steps in the right direction